hzi-braunschweig/serohub/content/about.md

 ---

 ## Scope
-The serohub is a platform to establish a research forum/ information environment, focusing on knowledge sharing, creating and fostering activities.
-Furthermore, Serohub provides a general overview of research activities about seroprevalence studies.
+The SeroHub is a platform to establish a research forum/ information environment, focusing on knowledge sharing, creating and fostering activities.
+Furthermore, SeroHub provides a general overview of research activities about seroprevalence studies.

 ## What is seroprevalence?
 In epidemiological terms __prevalence__ is the proportion of people in population who have a disease.